Real Name: Vera Gemini (seems likely to be an alias)

 (Marvel Spotlight I#33 - BTS) - Members of the Cult, some possessing demonic form, assaulted Devil-Slayer, Deathlok the Demolisher, and Cory Payne at New Grace Hospital, but they were forced to open a portal and flee from the two superhumans.

-(Defenders I#58-60) - One year later, Vera began her plot for Xenogenesis, the rebirth of a demon race that ruled Earth in the past.
-She sent her current Agent of Fortune to steal the Amulet of Agamotto for Dr. Strange.
-She attempted to encourage Eric Payne, the Devil-Slayer, to return to her side, but to no avail.
+(Defenders I#58) - One year later, Vera began her plot for Xenogenesis, the rebirth of a demon race that ruled Earth in the past.
+She sent her current Agent of Fortune to steal the Amulet of Agamotto from Dr. Strange.
+At a nightclub, Vera attempted to encourage Eric Payne, the disguised Devil-Slayer, to return to her side, but to no avail.
 When she revealed her plans to him, he was so shocked that his psychic shield dropped, and he revealed his true form.
-To anyone nearby, she appeared to be an innocent woman being accosted by a costumed criminal.
-Several members of the Defenders were nearby, made that assumption, and attacked Payne.
-During the struggle, Vera escaped, and headed for her base in Mexico.
+To anyone nearby, Vera appeared to be an innocent woman being accosted by a costumed criminal--several members of the Defenders were nearby, made that assumption, and attacked Payne.
+During the struggle, Vera escaped, and headed for her base in Mexico

-Vera led a ritual mass sacrifice to summon the Elder God/Demon Belathauzer to Earth.
-She revealed her plot to place each of his demon-horde into a human host body of power and influence.
+(Defenders I#59) - After Belathauzer appeared, Vera revealed her plot to place each of his demon-horde into a human host body of power and influence.
 She intended for this to allow them to takeover the entire continent of North America, and from there, the world.
 She used the Amulet of Agamotto to hold open the portal to the demon realm, allowing their continued influx into the Earth dimension.
 Dr. Strange, in astral form, entered the demon realm in an effort to regain his amulet and stop Xenogenesis.
 However, Vera ambushed him and used the power of the amulet to merge several demons with his astral form, causing him to become a mindless, rampaging demon-creature.

 The Defenders, having quickly realized their mistake with Devil-Slayer, joined forces with him and followed him to the Mexican rain forest, where they fought the invading demon horde.
 Hellcat managed to steal the Shadow Cloak from the Agent of Fortune, leaving him virtually powerless.
-Hellcat ambushed Vera and dropped the Shadow Cloak over her, causing her to vanish to an unknown dimension, where she was apparently trapped.
+Hellcat then ambushed Vera and dropped the Shadow Cloak over her, causing her to vanish to an unknown dimension, where she was apparently trapped.

-Comments: Created by David Anthony Kraft and Ed Hannigan
+Comments: Created by David Anthony Kraft and Ed Hannigan.

-Vera was only banished to another dimension.
+Vera was the only one banished to another dimension.
 You'd think someone with her magical knowledge would have made it back by now...unless some of those demon overlords caught up with her and had their vengeance.

-I don't think Vera's cult ever received a name.
 The Agents of Fortune were select individuals within the group.
 A caption in issue #60 referred to their temple as the "dark retreat of the Harvesters of Eyes."
 Xenogenesis fits well, too, but I don't think it's the original name, or her plans would have been obvious all along, and Devil-Slayer wouldn't have been so stunned by them (not that Harvesters of Eyes is very benign sounding).

 Not just anyone can manipulate a Shadow Cloak.
-However, Hellcat used the mental powers she had gained from her training by Moondragon to control it.
+However, Hellcat used the mental powers she had gained from her training by Moondragon (Heather Douglas) to control it.
 Hellcat wore the Shadow Cloak for a few issues, then decided it was too dangerous, and folded it in on itself.

 When you take a good look at the Agent of Fortune...he's pretty goofy looking.